-Alliums have bright-colored bulbs that reach around six feet tall at maximum growth and it also produces floral balls that exhibit vibrant color hues which are apparently repulsive to mosquitoes.
-The allium plant can thrive in hot climates and they survive throughout the spring and summer seasons.
+Alliums have bright-colored bulbs that reach around six feet tall at maximum growth, and it also produces floral balls that exhibit vibrant color hues which are repulsive to mosquitoes.
+The allium plant can thrive in hot climates and survive throughout the spring and summer seasons.

-They are pretty low maintenance plants.
-You just have to place them in a spot where they can receive enough sunlight.
-If you put them in your porch, lanai, or any outdoor area, they are effective at minimizing the amount of mosquitoes that swarm near your home.
+They are pretty low-maintenance plants.
+You have to place them where they can receive enough sunlight.
+Putting them on your porch, lanai, or any outdoor area effectively minimizes the number of mosquitoes that swarm near your home.

 Lantanas are invasive plants despite their visually pleasing appearance.
-They will take over your yard if you are unable to control their growth and maintain them.
+They will take over your yard if you cannot control their growth and maintain them.
 Nonetheless, they are effective mosquito repellants.

-The entire name of Mums is Chrysanthemum and you can grow this plant at any spot that is hit by direct sunlight.
-If you have a raised garden in your home or on your patio or outdoor lounging area, chrysanthemums would look great in them as they can serve both as beautifiers and mosquito repellants.
+The name of Mums is Chrysanthemum, and you can grow this plant in any spot that is hit by direct sunlight.
+If you have a raised garden in your home, patio, or outdoor lounging area, chrysanthemums will look great in them as they can serve as beautifiers and mosquito repellants.

 19. Tea Tree

-You may be familiar with tea tree oil if you are a beauty or skin care enthusiast.
+You may be familiar with tea tree oil if you are a beauty or skincare enthusiast.
 The oil of this particular plant is a common additive to many beauty products because it has acne-treating properties.
-It also offers relief from contact dermatitis as well as pediculicide properties, specifically in the treatment of head lice.
+It also offers relief from contact dermatitis and pediculicide properties, specifically in treating head lice.

 It also has mosquito repelling effects – not the plant, but the oil.
 When applied to the skin, it can protect you from mosquito bites.
 Tea tree oil can be bought online and from local shops.

-Bright colors are apparently repulsive to mosquitoes.
+Bright colors are repulsive to mosquitoes.
 Since petunias have bright and vibrant colors, they are also good at keeping insects away.
-Fun fact: petunias are also carnivorous plants, which means that they also feed on these insects.
+Fun fact: petunias are also carnivorous plants, which also feed on these insects.

 Anywhere with direct sunlight is a good spot to grow petunias.
-They grow well in garden beds, hanging baskets, around landscape borders, and can coexist together with edible plants.
-They do not require a lot of maintenance and can survive harsh weather conditions.
+They grow well in garden beds, hanging baskets, and around landscape borders and can coexist with edible plants.
+They do not require much maintenance and can survive harsh weather conditions.

 21. Lemon Balm

 For the last plant on our list, we will be including yet another member of the lemon family.
-The lemon balm is an efficient mosquito repeller because it is a perfect combination of the mint and citrus components – both of which are top tier anti-mosquito substances.
+The lemon balm is an efficient mosquito repeller because it is a perfect combination of the mint and citrus components – top-tier anti-mosquito substances.
 This plant is also rather invasive and tends to dominate an area if left uncontrolled.

-The aroma of the lemon balm is a potent repellent of mosquitoes.
-You can crush the leaves to release some juices and apply them on your skin for additional protection from mosquitoes.
+The aroma of the lemon balm is a potent repellent against mosquitoes.
+You can crush the leaves to release some juices and apply them to your skin for additional protection from mosquitoes.